 Nice People are Stupid

-But I was most insulted when I was assembled to be a simpleton, someone who “see[s] things as black or white” – which anyone with a college education is familiar with as a euphemism for simple-minded aka dumb.
-Any college graduate is acquainted with, and probably well practiced with, the following overused boilerplate phrases that are seemingly compulsory during any debate: “not to sound overly simplistic,” “let’s not oversimplify this,” “it’s not that straightforward,” “there’s no hard-and-fast rule,” “it’s not black and white,” etc. These statements not only serve to say, “I’m college educated, and this is a cover-my-ass statement (albeit, often a valid one),” but is also stating the obvious, which in itself is insulting and irritating to the recipient — and also adds nothing.
+I was most insulted when I was assumed to be a simpleton, someone who “see[s] things as black or white”—which anyone with a college education is familiar with as a euphemism for simple-minded aka dumb.
+Any college graduate is acquainted with, and probably well practiced with, the following overused boilerplate phrases that are seemingly compulsory during any debate: “not to sound overly simplistic,” “let’s not oversimplify this,” “it’s not that straightforward,” “there’s no hard-and-fast rule,” “it’s not black and white,” etc. These statements not only serve to say, “I’m college educated, and this is a cover-my-ass statement (albeit, often a valid one),” but they are also stating the obvious, which in itself is insulting and irritating to the recipient—and also adds nothing.

-So, the assumption was made that I see things as black and white based on a one-sentence summary I created from a page and a half of back and forth dialogue over a yes or no question.
+So, the assumption was made that I see things as black and white based on a one-sentence summary I wrote for a court deposition with back-and-forth “yes,” “no” dialogue.
 Eventually, the person I was summarizing answered one of the two, and that’s what I summarized.
-But, my manager saw this as error and jumped to a conclusion about my worldview based on that one sentence.
+But my manager saw this as an error and jumped to a conclusion about my worldview based on that one sentence.
 He had only a glimmer of information about me personally because I never give away more information about myself than is necessary in any public venue, including my place of work.
-Many people, especially those who view themselves as intellectuals, an idea cultivated by either their education level or social standing, have an impulse to rank and file others, and the quicker they do that, the smarter they believe they are.
-So, naturally, I give people as little to grasp on as possible.
+Many people, especially those who view themselves as intellectuals—an idea cultivated by either their education level or social standing—have an impulse to rank and file others, and the quicker they do that, the smarter they believe they are.
+So, naturally, I give people as little to grasp onto as possible.
 After over a year of my working at the above company, my manager believed he found his category for me: someone who fails to see complexity in a ostensibly binary situation; someone who sees things as black and white: a simpleton.
 And he probably thought I was too simple to catch the insult.

 This accusation that I’m unable to grasp nuance especially devastated me because I’ve lived in a gray area all my life, having, as I wrote earlier, grown up in close-minded, small towns as a child of a family of non-assimilating recent immigrants and, therefore, being very much unlike what I’m stereotyped to be.

-One of my fiercest motivations as a writer is to sufficiently spotlight nuance: variety, gradations, and individuality among otherwise marginalized — and far too often, summarily ranked and filed — groups of people.
-So when I was mistaken for being a simple thinker — who sees things in black and white — obviously, not literally but figuratively – I really understood that my representation of myself was out of step with who I really am.
-That misrepresentation, although inadvertent, also tarnished my image with my coworkers, who by then had notably started ignoring my input, even at gatherings outside of work.
-This was when I learned that despite my desire to skate through this part-time, temporary job with friendly apathy, my coworkers still expected me to be all-in.
-And having been a person who has worked in relative isolation for years before, I was unfamiliar with how important it was to be as adept when working socially as when working in isolation.
+One of my fiercest motivations as a writer is to sufficiently spotlight nuance: variety, gradations, and individuality among otherwise marginalized—and far too often, summarily ranked and filed—groups of people.
+So, when I was mistaken for being a simple thinker—who sees things in black and white—obviously, not literally but figuratively—I really understood that my representation of myself was out of step with who I am.
+That misrepresentation, although inadvertent, also tarnished my image with my coworkers, who by then, had notably started ignoring my input, even at gatherings outside of work.
+This was when I learned that despite my desire to skate through my low-wage, temporary job with friendly apathy, my coworkers still expected me to be all-in.

 Take a look, It’s in a Book